 A pelvic floor physical therapist is a specialized physiotherapist.
 The therapy itself has been casually referred to as “Vagina Pilates” as the muscles are targeted through repeated contraction and release exercises .
 After an evaluation, your pelvic floor therapist will provide a pelvic exercise regime which may include various muscle relaxation and contraction techniques.
-A pelvic floor PT may recommend additional therapy aids such as dilators, toys, or specialized lubricants like our GoLove CBD Lubricant to help ease symptoms and retrain the body’s functions.
+A pelvic floor PT may recommend additional therapy aids such as dilators, toys, or specialized serums and lubricants.

 For pain associated with tight muscles, a trained therapist uses their hands to perform external and internal manipulations of the muscles.
 These muscles are reached through the vagina or rectum .
 With patience and repetition, routinely working on these muscles can show a significant decrease in dysfunction.

 There are two main problems that can occur with the pelvic floor muscles when experiencing pain.
 They may be too weak, which means the muscles are hypotonic .
 This can result in loss of bladder control and organs that sit lower than they should, as your pelvic floor muscles can’t support them.
 Commonly, this can occur as a result of pregnancy, menopause, or injury to the pelvic floor.

 The second main problem is when the muscles are too tight, clinically called hypertonic .
 When your pelvic floor muscles are hypertonic, it can result in chronic pelvic pain, inflammation and painful sex.
 This condition can only be identified with a focused internal exam and is often missed by doctors due to their focus on organ function vs. muscle function .